tduricic/tduricic-me/content/authors/admin/_index.md

 education:
   courses:
     - course: PhD Candidate in Computer Science
-      institution: Graz University of Technology
+      institution: Institute of Interactive Systems and Data Science at the Graz University of Technology
-      year: 2024 (expected)
+      year: 2018-2025 (expected)
-    - course: MSc in Software Engineering and Information Systems
+    - course: MSc in Computing | Profile - Software Engineering and Information Systems
       institution: Faculty of Electrical Engineering and Computing at the University of Zagreb
+      year: 2013-2015
+    - course: Erasmus+ Exchange Program
+      institution: Department of Informatics at the Karlsruhe Institute of Technology
-      year: 2015
+      year: 2012-2013
-    - course: BSc in Software Engineering and Information Systems
+    - course: BSc in Computing | Profile - Software Engineering and Information Systems
       institution: Faculty of Electrical Engineering and Computing at the University of Zagreb
       year: 2009-2013